michielvh1995/CollectionIndexer/README.md

 ## ToDo
 This is a list of all tasks that are to be completed
-* turn this list into issues
-* Refactor the messages component into the shared module
-* Refactor the features module so that each component is moved into it correctly
 * Implement a config file for the CollecteDB API service